 top of page

-We will depart from Athens early in the morning and drive for about 1.5 hours until we arrive to Corinth.
+We depart from Athens early in the morning and travel by vehicle for approximately 1.5 hours to Corinth.

 canal.jpg